 I used 30 strips of yellow, orange and brown tulle.
 But because I wanted to start and end with Red, I used 35 strips of red tulle.

 HUGE time saver!
 If you need help, watch our video tutorial above to see how it is done.

 Step 3: Wrap The Yarn

 I used to say tying all the tulle in place took the longest when doing a tulle wreath.
 But I take it back!
-Wrapping yard around a wreath is much more time consuming!
+Wrapping yarn around a wreath is much more time-consuming!
 So, get comfortable for this next step.

 Lay the wreath flat.
 Estimate how much of the Turkey Tulle wreath you want to show as the “chest” or underside of your turkey.
 Mark it with a pen.

 I aimed for slightly less than 1/3 of the circle.

 Then secure the end of the yard on one end with hot glue.